CJ-Sheehan4/FCS-Project/readme.txt

 starts at line 2971 - 3150
 by uncommenting a line you will see a tree that will resemble the ones I wrote by hand that I have included in the previous commit.

+Task #32:
+I created a seperate file for the Config class opposed to having it defined at the top of main.
+I felt it was approriate to utilize this class to write the (Backtracking) algorithm/function.